Tutorial Gateway

 Java String format Method

 The Java Programming Language provides two different methods to format the given string.
-The following method accepts two parameters: the first parameter is the format we want to apply, and the second is the arguments referenced by the format specifier.
+The following method accepts two parameters: the first parameter is the format we want to apply, and the second is the arguments referenced by the specifier.

 public static String format (String format, Object.. args); // It will return String as output